-Undergraduates can choose to study a foreign language through Languages for All to add to their experience at University.
+Undergraduates can choose to improve their practical language skills through Languages for All to add to their experience at University.

 What is Languages for All?

-Languages for All, in the School of Languages, Cultures and Societies, offers a range of language modules which students can take as part of their chosen programme of study.
+Languages for All, part of the School of Languages, Cultures and Societies, offers a range of language Discovery modules which students can take alongside their chosen programme of study.

-The Languages for All programme gives undergraduates the opportunity to develop foreign language skills at a variety of levels from beginners to advanced, enabling them to pursue their passion for language study.
+The Languages for All modules offers undergraduates the opportunity to develop language skills at a variety of levels from beginners to advanced, enabling them to pursue or continue with their passion for language study.
 Students can choose a language which is completely new to them or continue a language that they have studied before.

 Students can benefit from learning a language in the following ways:

-- by developing a global perspective as part of belonging to a global community.
+develop a global perspective as part of belonging to a global community